 While this cheesy broccoli casserole is a holiday season staple, it is a great broccoli side dish to serve anytime you are serving a few extra people.
 It also makes fabulous leftovers.

 Broccoli Cheese Casserole

-One of the most popular dishes I make each Thanksgiving is a Super Cheesy Broccoli Au Gratin Casserole.
+One of the most popular dishes I make each Thanksgiving is this yummy Broccoli Au Gratin Casserole.
 It is actually an easy dish to make from scratch.
-It's such a quick recipe to prepare.
+It's such a quick recipe to prepare too.